brettz9/intl-dom/README.md

 ## Message styles

-There are two built-in formats which you can specify for obtaining messages out of locale files or objects.
+There are three built-in formats which you can specify for obtaining messages out of locale files or objects (detailed in the "Built-in styles" subsections below).

-Both of the default styles have the following high-level structure:
+All of the built-in styles have the following high-level structure:

 ```json
 {